union-fashion/home/api-first/index.md

 Every API should be made observability using the existing outputs of API infrastructure.

 ## Deployment
-Our API-first philosophy tries to not be prescriptive for API deployment as long as it meets SLA.
+Our API-first philosophy tries to not be prescriptive for API deployment as long as it meets the SLA.

 - Union fashion is platform, language, and framework agnostic when it comes to API deployments.
 - Teams should always strive to turn their API deployment practice into a sharable blueprint.
 - Code-first for APIs are an acceptable approach to doing API-first as long as it delivers end results.
 - API-first is about establishing a consistent blueprint for how API resources are used by applications.

-Deploy of an API may or may not be part of the API-first process, leaving it up to team to deliver.
+Deploy of an API may or may not be part of the API-first process, leaving it up to team to deliver each API.

 ### Deliverables
 Each of these areas proposed should be delivering value to API operations in ways that benefits everyone.